Joining the Club – FAQs

 Q: When would I need to complete more than the basic training?

 Generally when you want to participate in more challenging trips, longer trips, intend to lead trips and/or participate in trips on Sand.
 The membership fees cover almost all of the training offered within the Club.
-The exception is for those that would like to complete nationally accredited 4wd training offered through the club.

 Q: Are there fees in joining 4wd events and tours with the Club?